prismarin-network/.github/profile/README.md

 ## Who are we?

-We are a two man Team which focuses on providing good digital goods.
+We are a three man Team which focuses on providing good digital goods.
 <br /> <br />
 [Maga A.](https://github.com/reapermaga) as the Lead Backend Developer
 <br />